avaira77/pq-ietf-usecase/draft-vaira-lamps-pq-use-cases.md

 EDNOTE15: some of the terminology may be removed.

 This document assumes that the reader is familiar with post-quantum cryptography related terms, including those defined in draft-driscoll-pqt-hybrid-terminology.
-The following terms are defined herein for sake of clarity:

 - Cryptographic agility: also referred to as "crypto-agility", despite no precise definition is available at the time of writing, some intuitive working definitions have been proposed.
 In {{RFC6421}}, "crypto-agility is the ability of a protocol to adapt to evolving cryptography and security requirements.
 This may include the provision of a modular mechanism to allow cryptographic algorithms to be updated without substantial disruption to fielded implementations.
 It may provide for the dynamic negotiation and installation of cryptographic algorithms within protocol implementations (think of Dynamic-Link Libraries (DLL))".
 A more generic definition may be found in "NIST Cryptographic Agility and Interoperability: Proceedings of a Workshop", i.e.: crypto-agility includes (1) the ability for machines to select their security algorithms in real time and based on their combined security functions; (2) the ability to add new cryptographic features or algorithms to existing hardware or software, resulting in new, stronger security features; and (3) the ability to gracefully retire cryptographic systems that have become either vulnerable or obsolete.